OxAbdulrahman/whole-pinging/README.md

 # whole-pinging

-Hi, Whole-pinging is a great tool that simlpy ping the whole network and you choese what the ips you want to test, for example 192.168.1.* or 192.168.*.1 and you make the range of the testing ips.
+Hi, Whole-pinging is a great tool that simply pings the whole network, and you can choose which IPs you want to test.
+For example, 192.168.1.* or 192.168.*.1, and you can define the range of the testing IPs.